40 Wax ~ Lizzie Borden Apothecary

 *This information has been shared from the Animal Rescue League of Fall River*

-To learn more how you can help the animals of Fall River, MA in need...stop by the Animal Rescue League located at 474 Durfee Street in Fall River, MA...or find the online at www.ARLFR.com.
+To learn more how you can help the animals of Fall River, MA in need...stop by the Animal Rescue League located at 474 Durfee Street in Fall River, MA...or visit them online at www.ARLFR.com.

-**All Mystic Pines Candle Co., candles are 100% soy wax, Reiki blessed .
-Please note it may take up 4 to 6 business days to complete and ship your order.**
+All Mystic Pines candles are handcrafted, 100% American-grown soy and beeswax, cotton-wicked (lead-free) and Reiki blessed.
+Please note it may take up 4 to 6 business days to complete and ship your order.

 CAUTION: Never leave a candle burning unattended.
-Certain candles contain crystals, herbs and pine cone that could potentially 'spark' or crack the glass.
-Always burn your candles and tea lights on a fireproof dish or holder away from other items.
+Certain candles may contain crystals and herbs that could potentially 'spark' or crack the glass.
+Always burn your candles, votives and tea lights on a fireproof dish when possible.